-The future tense is one of the easiest tenses for two reasons: it has no irregular forms and there's only one way to use it—to describe actions that will happen in the future.
+The future tense is one of the easiest tenses to learn because it has no irregular forms.
+Just as its name suggests, it's used to describe actions that will happen in the future.
 It is formed by combining the helping verb will with the base form of the main verb.

 Tomorrow I will walk home from school.

 Progressive tenses are used to discuss ongoing or continuing actions.
 They can also be used to talk about an action that is, was, or will be occurring at the same time as another action.
 The progressive tenses use a form of the verb to be plus the present participle of the verb.

 |Present Progressive||Past Progressive||Future Progressive|